Floydada, Texas: Geography

 Floydada is located southwest of the center of Floyd County.
 U.S. Route 62 enters from the southwest as Ralls Highway and leads east out of town as Houston Street, while U.S. Route 70 enters from the north as Second Street and joins US 62 to exit town on Houston Street.
 Via US 62, Lubbock is 51 mi southwest, while US 70 leads northwest 27 mi to Plainview.
-The two highways lead east together 31 mi to Matador.
+The two highways run east together 31 mi to Matador.
 Texas State Highway 207 leads north from Floydada 35 mi to Silverton.

 According to the United States Census Bureau, Floydada has a total area of 5.3 km2, all of it land.

 Floydada lies on the High Plains of the Llano Estacado around 18 mi west of the Caprock Escarpment.
 Blanco Canyon, a scenic canyon carved by the White River, is 6 mi to the south.
 The terrain surrounding Floydada consists of level plains that at one time were covered with grassland vegetation and populated with bison.
 The bison were extirpated, and with the exception of Blanco Canyon, the shortgrass prairie has been replaced by plowed cropland, where cotton, grain sorghum, wheat, and pumpkins are grown.

 Climate

-The city of Floydada experiences all four seasons of weather.
-Winters are cool and windy with little or no precipitation with the exception of snowfall.
-Summers experience a less wind and moderately high temperatures.
-These average climate data give a general idea of the weather in the area.
-Note these values are averages and estimates.
-They are not intended to provide precise data in a given time frame.